since 09/2017: Research and Teaching Assistant at the Department of Communication and Media Research, University of Zurich

 - Conference Funding Grant for Organization of Conference on "Media, Islam and the Middle East" (with A. Ali, U. Brandenburg, F. Dingerkus, E. Isabaeva, Z. Sarislan, C. Wyler, 2018)

 - External evaluation and consulting project for a German TV production company (with B. Blöbaum, S. Boberg, 2015)

-- Chair of Young Scholars in Journalism Research (with J. Reimer, K. Boczek)
+- Chair of Young Scholars in Journalism Research (with J. Reimer, K. Boczek, see our website)